AXIS5hacker/DNX-Note-Width-Changer/README.md

 *If none of the triggers in "-m, -l, -r" is specified, all sides will be changed.

--rnd1                change the width randomly, using mode 1(will ignore the "-w" argument)
+-rnd1                change the width randomly, using mode 1(will ignore the "-w" argument) (v1.1.x and newer)

--rnd2                change the width randomly, using mode 2(will ignore the "-w" argument)
+-rnd2                change the width randomly, using mode 2(will ignore the "-w" argument) (v1.1.x and newer)

 -?                      help